 Sources for prescribing/sales information are Fierce Pharma, Blue Cross/Blue Shield of Illinois and Pharmacy Times.

 There are few prefixes and infixes with specific, defined meanings, some of which have been used to coin names for top-selling drugs.
 Ar-, es-, lev- and dex- are used to name stereoisomers of drugs that have already received a USAN.
 For example, esomeprazole is a stereoisomer of omeprazole.
 Peg- means that a biologic substance, such as peptide, is pegylated. -Io- has been used as an infix to suggest a high iodine content (amiodarone).
 When -fos- appears anywhere in a drug name, the element phosphorous is present, often as a phosphate ester.

-Drugs with 2-word names are often salts, adducts with coprecipitated acid or solvent molecules, esters or prodrugs.
+Drugs with 2-word names are often salts, adducts with coprecipitated acid molecules, esters or prodrugs.
 The pharmacologically active portion is generally listed first in a 2-word name.
 The second word designates the pharmacologically inactive portion of the substance, or the part of the ester or prodrug that is cleaved in vivo to generate the pharmacologically active species.

 - Prefixes that imply "better," "newer" or "more effective;" prefixes that evoke the name of the sponsor, dosage form, duration of action or rate of drug release should not be used (e.g., "dura," "forte," or "efex").

 - Prefixes that refer to a Latin or Greek number, unless meaningful to the compound, are not acceptable (e.g., "deci," "centi," "bi" or "di").

 - Prefixes with an anatomical connotation or referring to a medical condition are not acceptable.